fastzip/fastzip/doc/ditto_bug.md

 but far simpler than the multiple iterations (and special-casing the last file) necessary to set the precisely correct value (see below).

+We also do this operation in the natural list order (rather than sorting by `header_offset` as `zipfile` does when writing `_end_offset` in the first place), under the assumption that local files are in the same order as their headers, because we don't have anything better to rely on to find the order.

 For members less than 4GB in size, this is probably sufficient to extract them by working around issue #2 very efficiently.